In order to achieve our purpose to drive research for a world without Sanfilippo Syndrome, we have a robust funding

 The Sanfilippo Children’s Foundation aims to support promising health and medical researchers early in their careers to build next-generation capability in the Sanfilippo field of research.

 We have partnered with the NHMRC, The University of Adelaide, Flinders University and The University of Queensland to offer supplementary scholarships to students undertaking PhD projects relevant to Sanfilippo Children’s Foundation’s research strategy.
 The awards will be at the discretion of our Scientific Advisory Board.

-In partnership with the NHMRC, we are offering Post Graduate Scholarships to fund outstanding health and medical graduates to attain a research-based postgraduate degree (PhD or a Masters Degree) in the Sanfilippo field.
+In partnership with the NHMRC, we offer Post Graduate Scholarships to fund outstanding health and medical graduates to attain a research-based postgraduate degree (PhD or a Masters Degree) in the Sanfilippo field.

-Applications are invited for a supplementary scholarship leading to the degree of PhD at Flinders University, South Australia.
-The scholarship will be for up to 3 years and has a stipend of $5000 per annum (on top of the stipend awarded by the university).
+We offer a supplementary scholarship leading to the degree of PhD at Flinders University, South Australia.
+The scholarship is for up to 3 years and has a stipend of $5000 per annum (on top of the stipend awarded by the university).